 - Prepare a mockup on Excel with all your indicators.
 Once the process has been tested and validated, develop these KPIs on your ERP or BI software (Power BI, Tableau, Qlik, MicroStrategy, etc.)

 You need to start your Monday with ready-to-use data, rather than struggling every week for hours to update your Excel charts.

 5) It’s ok to have shortage, just relax and take a step back

 My last advice, but not the least, is to put into perspective as your service rate is concerned.
 I see a lot of stress generated by this indicator, whether it is in teams, between customers and suppliers or even between departments.

-The field of supply chain is very stressful in general, no matter what level you are at.
-If you want to continue to perform well, you must above all continue to have fun at work.
+The field of supply chain is very stressful in general, no matter the job.
+If you want to keep performing well, you must keep having fun at work above all.